Kiss: Physiology

 Kissing is a complex behavior that requires significant muscular coordination involving a total of 34 facial muscles and 112 postural muscles.
 The most important muscle involved is the orbicularis oris muscle, which is used to pucker the lips and informally known as the kissing muscle.
 In the case of the French kiss, the tongue is also an important component.
 Lips have many nerve endings which make them sensitive to touch and bite.

-Health benefits
+Neurological effects

-Kissing stimulates the production of hormones responsible for a good mood: oxytocin, which releases the feeling of love and strengthens the bond with the partner, endorphins – hormones responsible for the feeling of happiness –, and dopamine, which stimulates the pleasure center in the brain.
+Kissing stimulates the production of hormones responsible for a good mood: oxytocin, which releases the feeling of love and strengthens the bond with the partner; endorphins, hormones responsible for the feeling of happiness; and dopamine, which stimulates the pleasure center in the brain.
 Affection in general has stress-reducing effects.
 Kissing in particular has been studied in a controlled experiment and it was found that increasing the frequency of kissing in marital and cohabiting relationships results in a reduction of perceived stress, an increase in relationship satisfaction, and a lowering of cholesterol levels.